.: Statistics measured at iSoaker.com

 - Please reference iSoaker.com if you use any information from any part of this website.

 The Adventure Force Super Storm is the largest water blaster released by Prime Time Toys in 2017.
 Prime Time Toys is a lesser known manufacturer that makes a variety of products including brands such as "Dart Zone", "Jump Zone" and "Float Zone".
-The Adventure Force brand appears to be relatively new, though the brand may be a few years old or so.
+The Adventure Force brand is a Walmart private label and appears to be relatively new, though the brand may be a few years old or so.
 That said, others had reported that the Super Storm water blaster made use of an elastic bladder-based pressure chamber.
-Because of this, I opted to pick one up just to see how well it truly performed.
+Because of this, I opted to pick up this and the Adventure Force Hydro Blitz just to see how well they truly performed.

 Note: BuffDaddy also reviewed the Adventure Force Super Storm on his blog; his experiences with his blaster, particuarly regarding its pumping, are rather different than mine.
 It is quite possible that the one reviewed here has a defective pump, but considering there was no visible damage to the water blaster nor its packaging, it is unclear how common a newly purchased blaster behaves like the one reviewed here versus the one reviewed by BuffDaddy.
 I welcome reports/reviews from anyone else who happens to try out this water blaster.